 Find loads of activities from river rafting, mountain coasters and Dollywood, an affordable, family-friendly amusement park.
-With its quirky activities, like the Titanic Museum, this area offers lots of dining, lodging and quaint cabins too.
+With its quirky activities, like the Titanic Museum (check tickets here), this area offers lots of dining, lodging and quaint cabins too.

 North America does epic landscapes really well.
-And the National Park Service parks attract visitors from around the globe — and it is also one of the best vacations for teens.
+The US National Park Service parks attract visitors from around the globe — and it is also one of the best vacations for teens.
 Really.

 Expect the parks to be busy this summer.
-Plans to arrive at the park before 9 a.m. to get in and grab a parking place.
+Plan to arrive at the park before 9 a.m. to get in and grab a parking place.

 15. Yellowstone National Park

 Yellowstone National Park, located in northwest Wyoming and 320 miles northeast of Salt Lake City, tops my list for best vacations for teens.
 Old Faithful Geyser and Old Faithful Inn offer must-sees.
-Kids love animals, so drive through Hayden or Lamar Valley for bison, bear, elk or even wolves.
+Kids love animals, so drive through Hayden or Lamar Valley to see bison, bear, elk and maybe even those elusive grey wolves.